Tips & Strategy

 When a seven- or eight-letter word lands, don't reverse the whole thing at once.
 Split it into two halves, reverse the back half first, then the front half.
 Chunking keeps you from losing your place halfway through and fumbling the spelling.

-Cash only pays out if you spell the word in time.
-Early in each round the money's on the table; after a certain point you can still finish the word, but you'll earn nothing for it.
-So speed pays ā literally.
+Speed pays ā literally.
+In the App Version every word starts with a $50 bounty that drains as the seconds tick by, so the same correct answer is worth a lot more at second three than at second twenty-three.
+(Classic works the same way in spirit: early in the round the money's on the table, and past a certain point you can finish the word but earn nothing.)
 When you know a word cold, don't dawdle: lock in the backwards spelling and move on while the cash is still live.

 4. Watch out for double letters and tricky endings